shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 Prerequisites:

-- You must have at least the Planner role for a project in GitLab.
+- You must have at least the Reporter role for a project in GitLab.

 To move an issue, select the issue card and drag it to another position in its current list or into a different list.
 Learn about possible effects in [Dragging issues between lists](#dragging-issues-between-lists).